shahk87654/HireSense/README.md

 ## About

-HireSense was built to revolutionize talent acquisition by combining cutting-edge AI technology with intuitive user interfaces.
+TalentX was built to revolutionize talent acquisition by combining cutting-edge AI technology with intuitive user interfaces.
 Our platform helps organizations make data-driven hiring decisions while promoting diversity and cultural alignment in the workplace.

-For more information, visit our [GitHub repository](https://github.com/shahk87654/HireSense).
+For more information, visit our [GitHub repository](https://github.com/shahk87654/TalentX).